Ishimwe-Jean-Gloire/readme-test/README.md

 ## Install

-Step 1: To install the first nuget go to the WebService project of you solution and go to the Nuget Manager.
+**Step 1**: To install the first nuget go to the WebService project of you solution and go to the Nuget Manager.
 Install the following Nuget

 ```
 $ Install nuget Selise.Ecap.WebApi.NetCore
 ```

-Step 2: The go to the Background service project of you solution and go to the Nuget Manager.
+**Step 2**: The go to the Background service project of you solution and go to the Nuget Manager.
 Install the following Nuget

 ```
 $ Install nuget Selise.Ecap.Hosting
 ```

-Step 3: Finally, go to the Services project of you solution and go to the Nuget Manager.
+**Step 3**: Finally, go to the Services project of you solution and go to the Nuget Manager.
 Install the following Nuget

 ```
 $ Install nuget Selise.Ecap.Framework
 ```

-Step 4: Initialize your WebService project with boilerplace code inside the Main method of Program.cs
+**Step 4**: Initialize your WebService project with boilerplace code inside the Main method of Program.cs

 ```
 var ecapWebApiPipelineBuilderOptions = new EcapWebApiPipelineBuilderOptions